 Tube - how to choose?

 Individual bicycle tubes differ in width, size and are made of other materials.
-Choosing the right inner tube should coincide with your preferred driving style and type of bike - mountain, city, road or city.
+Choosing the right inner tube should coincide with your preferred driving style and type of bike - mountain, city, road bike.

 In order to purchase a new inner tube: